 the 'life of the lease' total amount collected.
 Normal escalations are 3% yearly

 and 15% each 5 years.
 The 3% yearly escalation will actually give you a little

 Verizon Wireless has built more cell towers than any other cellular carrier and is

 more an site owner than a tenant of another carrier.
 The lease rate they will

 offer you will depend on how much they want the site and whether they have

 alternate sites available that will meet their needs.
-You could expect an offer of
+Expect an offer of anywhere

 AT&T Wireless is a close 2nd behind Verizon when it comes to tower

 ownership, so they too are more often an tower or rooftop owner rather than a